 D’Costa worked as a bioinformatics/biotechnology software developer at Cyclica Inc. in Toronto.
 Combining his academic knowledge of biology, chemistry and computer science, he developed and successfully launched an app that minimizes time spent in a laboratory by predicting the interaction of various compounds.
 The app takes a drug or compound of interest and checks whether that drug or compound would be able to interact with a specific target protein and its binding effect.

-In addition to the students listed above, John Pagado (Applied Heath Sciences), Jona Cho (Arts), Karan Bir (Engineering) and Stephanie Chan (Science) received honourable mention for Waterloo’s 2016 Co-op Student of the Year Awards.
+In addition to the students listed above, John Pagado (Applied Heath Sciences), Jona Cho (Arts), Karan Bir (Engineering) and Stephanie Chan (Science) received honourable mentions for Waterloo’s 2016 Co-op Student of the Year Award.